laxatzi/blogPostCode/CSS/transitions/transitions.md

 # Introduction to CSS Transitions

 Unlike print media, the internet is a dynamic medium.
 Page components are not necessarily static.
 They can bounce or rotate.
 Menus can drop down.
 Colors can change values.
+In the real world nothing happens in an instant.
+Things don’t magically appear or vanish.
+Our brains perceive changes in the position of things by observing their movement.
+So changes in the web should also follow a similar pattern of gradual movement.
-The best way to achieve any of these is with CSS transitions.
+The best way to achieve this is with CSS transitions.
 With transitions we can control animations' duration and speed.
 We can make property changes occurring smoothly and gradually over a certain period of time, making pages interactive and improving user experience.